 Ben Zion David is the eighth generation from a family of jewelers descending from Najran, Northern Yemen.
 For more than 2,000 years, since the days of King Solomon, his ancestors lived and worked successfully in Yemen, creating jewels for Jewish brides, Princes and Sheiks.

-As the keeper of his family traditions and in order to preserve the unique culture of the Yemenite Jewish people, Ben Zion founded his Yemeni Jewish Culture Museum located in Old Jaffa in 2010, which exhibits private and archival photos of his family and historical events of the Yemenite Jews.
+As the keeper of his family traditions and in order to preserve the unique culture of the Yemenite Jewish people, Ben Zion founded his Yemenite Jewish Culture Museum located in Old Jaffa in 2010, which exhibits private and archival photos of his family and historical events of the Jews of Yemen.

-Since then, the family business continues by skillfully combining age-old tradition, preserving the style of filigree jewelry of the great masters of the past and creating new and exciting designs for all; family heritage, artists and pop culture.
+Since then, the family business continues on by skillfully combining age-old traditions, preserving the filigree designs of the great masters of the past and creating new and exciting jewels for all, family heritage through artists and pop culture.

 Today, Ben Zion is widely known throughout the world.
 His exceptional designs are exhibited in galleries and museums in America, Australia and Europe and reaching Great Britain’s Queen Elizabeth, II as a gift from Israeli President Shimon Peres in 2008.